StanfordSNR/guardian-agent/README.md

 1. Install the following dependencies:
   * OpenSSH client
   * ssh-askpass (MacOS users can use the [following port](https://github.com/theseal/ssh-askpass))
-2. Obtain the [latest release](https://github.com/dimakogan/ssh/releases/latest) for your platform.
+2. Obtain the [latest release](https://github.com/StanfordSNR/guardian-agent/releases/latest) for your platform.
 Alternatively, you may opt to [build from source](#building).
-3. Extract the two binaries (`sshguard` and `sshfwdstub`) from the tarball to a directory in the user's PATH.
+3. Extract the two binaries (`ssh-guard-agent` and `ssh-fwd-stub`) from the tarball to a directory in the user's PATH.

 ## Building from Source
 1. [Install go](https://golang.org/doc/install)
 2. Get and build the sources:
 ```
-go get github.com/dimakogan/ssh/gossh/sshguard
+go get github.com/StanfordSNR/guardian-agent/cmd/ssh-guard-agent
-go get github.com/dimakogan/ssh/gossh/sshfwdstub
+go get github.com/StanfordSNR/guardian-agent/cmd/ssh-fwd-stub
 ```
-3. The binaries (`sshguard` and `sshfwdstub`) should be found in `$GOPATH/bin`.
+3. The binaries (`ssh-guard-agent` and `ssh-fwd-stub`) should be found in `$GOPATH/bin`.

 ## Basic Usage